ab12gu/technical-notes/docs/misc/animals/dog-sitting.md

     - generally happens for a week and goes away
     - unsure cause but no need to worry, goes away by itself
 - I tie the poop bags to the leash and untie during walk (any method works)
+- On the first walk, Kiran may be embarrassed to go poop
+    - a longer walk doesn't necessarily solve it, unsure of real solution
+    - she will just poop on a later walk

 ## Food